mineme3/dubebook/README.md

 # Install dependencies
 flutter pub get

+# Configure the backend API base URL
+# (e.g., in a .env file or lib/network/api_client.dart)

 # Run on Android
 flutter run

 # Run on iOS (requires macOS with Xcode)
 cd ios && pod install && cd ..
 flutter run --device-id <ios-device-or-simulator>

+# Run on Web
+flutter run -d chrome
 ```

 ### First Launch

-1. **Set a master password** — minimum 4 characters.
-2. **Answer two security questions** — city of birth and the Ethiopian calendar year your shop opened.
-3. **Start managing credit** — you'll be taken directly to the dashboard.

-> Your data never leaves the device.
-There is no account creation, no sign-up, and no internet requirement.
+1. **Create a shop owner account** — sign up with a username/email and password.
+2. **Log in** — authenticate against the cloud backend from any device.
+3. **Register your first customer** — assign them a unique username to identify them going forward.
+4. **Start managing credit** — record transactions, track balances, and settle debts, all synced online.

+> Data is tied to your shop owner account and stored in the cloud, so it's available wherever you log in.

 ---

 ## Model

 ```
-┌──────────┐       ┌──────────────┐       ┌──────────────┐
+┌──────────────┐       ┌──────────────┐       ┌──────────────┐
-│  users   │       │  customers   │       │ transactions │
+│ shop_owners  │       │  customers   │       │ transactions │
-├──────────┤       ├──────────────┤       ├──────────────┤
+├──────────────┤       ├──────────────┤       ├──────────────┤
 │ id (PK)      │       │ id (PK)      │◄──────│ id (PK)      │
-│ password │       │ name         │  1:N  │ customer_id  │
+│ username     │◄──────│ shop_owner_id│  1:N  │ customer_id  │
-│ _hash    │       │ note         │       │ item_name    │
+│ email        │  1:N  │ username     │       │ item_name    │
-│ security │       │ deadline     │       │ quantity     │
+│ password_hash│       │ name         │       │ quantity     │
-│ _q1      │       │ created_at   │       │ price        │
+│ created_at   │       │ note         │       │ price        │
-│ _q2      │       │              │       │ total        │
+└──────────────┘       │ deadline     │       │ total        │
-└──────────┘       └──────────────┘       │ status (0/1) │
+                        │ created_at  │       │ status (0/1) │
-                                          │ date         │
+                        └──────────────┘       │ date         │
                                                └──────────────┘
                                                0 = Unpaid
                                                1 = Paid
 ```

+Each shop owner's customers and transactions are scoped to their account; customer usernames are unique within a given shop owner's workspace.

 ---

 ## Currency

 Dube Note uses **Ethiopian Birr (ETB)** as the default currency, reflecting its target market of small Ethiopian retail shops.
-The Ethiopian calendar is also used for the security question during setup.

 ---

-## Backup & Recovery
+## Sync & Data Access

-Navigate to **Settings → Export Local Backup** to share the SQLite database file via:
-- Email attachment
-- Google Drive / cloud storage
-- Local file transfer

-The exported `.db` file contains all customer records, transactions, and authentication data.
+All customer records, transactions, and balances are stored on the backend and associated with the shop owner's account.
+There is no manual export required for day-to-day use, though an optional data export can still be offered from **Settings** for shop owners who want a local copy of their records.

 ---